What is leukemia?

 *Absolute Neutrophil Count.
 Neutrophils are white blood cells.

-Numerous studies over the years have demonstrated potent anti-cancer effects by wheatgrass and other cereals.
-As recently as 2007, Karadag (1) and his colleagues wrote:
+Numerous studies over many years have displayed potent anti-cancer effects by wheatgrass and other cereal grasses.
+This is one example: 2007, Karadag:

-They showed that wheatgrass extract (similar to the type I use) is capable of inhibiting growth as well as inducing death of human (acute lymphoblastic) leukemia cells significantly faster than non-blood cancer cells.
+Wheatgrass extract was shown to be capable of inhibiting growth as well as inducing death of human (acute lymphoblastic) leukemic cells significantly faster than body tissue cancer cells.
 Also, the response was dose dependent i.e. the stronger the extract, the quicker the cancer cells were killed.

-There are a number of laboratory studies demonstrating the efficacy of wheatgrass (and other cereals) working against cancer development and progression, and my own clinical experience working with wheatgrass supports their claims.
+There are a number of laboratory studies demonstrating the efficacy of wheatgrass (and other cereals) working against cancer progression.
+This has also been my clinical experience.